davedash/davedash.github.com/_posts/2013-08-17-deploying-software-at-pinterest.markdown

 For a while our release engineering team of two (me and my intern) handled the majority of deploys.
 Despite that other engineers would occasionally still need to deploy.
-We wanted the experience to be consistent regardless of ant underlying changes we made.
+We wanted the experience to be consistent regardless of any underlying changes we made.

 Eventually my intern left and our team gained Nuo Yan who took over a lot of the day-to-day build out of the tool.
-We, then, started to transition deploys from our team to other engineering teams who owned those services.
+We started transitioned deploys from our team to service owners.
 It was even more important that we kept some of the promise to these other teams.

 We would have some services use a combination of SSH and `git` to do deploys, while others used the S3/Zookeeper based approach we use now.
 When we made a